Skip to content

 Vary by class.
 Common ones across antidepressants include nausea, headache, sleep changes, sexual side effects, and a temporary increase in anxiety in the first weeks.
 Most settle.
 New or worsening suicidal thoughts in the first weeks of starting any antidepressant, especially in younger people, are a reason to call a prescriber the same day.

-It is not a prescription, a recommendation, or a substitute for a clinical evaluation.
+It isn't a prescription, a recommendation, or a substitute for a clinical evaluation.
 Specific medication decisions belong with a clinician.

 Related terms